Info-gap decision theory: Project management

 Project management is another area where info-gap uncertainty is common.
 The project manager often has very limited information about the duration and cost of some of the tasks in the project, and info-gap robustness can assist in project planning and integration.
-Financial economics is another area where the future is fraught with surprises, which may be either pernicious or propitious.
+Financial economics is another area where the future is unpredictable, which may be either pernicious or propitious.
 Info-gap robustness and opportuneness analyses can assist in portfolio design, credit rationing, and other applications.

-Limitations

-In applying info-gap theory, one must remain aware of certain limitations.

-Firstly, info-gap makes assumptions, namely on universe in question, and the degree of uncertainty – the info-gap model is a model of degrees of uncertainty or similarity of various assumptions, within a given universe.
-Info-gap does not make probability assumptions within this universe – it is non-probabilistic – but does quantify a notion of "distance from the estimate".
-In brief, info-gap makes fewer assumptions than a probabilistic method, but does make some assumptions.

-For instance, a simple model of daily stock market returns – which by definition fall in the range – may include extreme moves such as Black Monday (1987) but might not model the market breakdowns following the September 11 attacks: it considers the "known unknowns", not the "unknown unknowns".
-This is a general criticism of much decision theory, and is by no means specific to info-gap, but info-gap is not immune to it.